Friday, August 31, 2012

 Hero

-NYC policeman on vacations Phillip Colby.
-For several chapters his role as a narrator is taken over by his friend cop Anthony Mitchell so I guess it has two heroes.
+NYC policeman on vacation, Phillip Colby.
+For several chapters, his role as a narrator is taken over by his friend, cop Anthony Mitchell, so I guess it has two heroes.

 Location